Okay Things to Ask LB

 What is headspace?

-Inner worlds, subjective reality, alternate realities, whatever.
+Inner worlds, subjective reality, whatever.
 Basically, it is the space between our ears in which we interact with each other.
 Everyone's is different.
-Some folks don't have one and that's fine too.
+Some folks have multiple headspaces; others don't have one at all.

 Do you have a headspace?